keorn/parity-spec/README.md

 cd parity-spec
 cargo run -- geth-spec.json
 ```
+Where `geth-spec.json` is your Geth spec file.
+The resulting converted file will be printed to the console, then you can save it as json file (for example `parity-spec.json`).

 The resulting spec can be then used in Parity with `parity --chain parity-spec.json`.